 Rich Dad Poor Dad

-The author reveals the secrets of financial literacy when it comes to getting richer and emphasises on the fact howrich really do get richer over time.
+The author reveals the secrets of financial literacy when it comes to getting rich and emphasizes the fact that the rich really do get richer over time.

-The author raises concern about the fact that people are concerned with getting as much money as they can but fail to realise that their greatest wealth is their education.
+The author raises concern about the fact that people are concerned with getting as much money as they can but fail to realize that their greatest wealth is their education.

-He continues to emphasise on the importance of financial literacy because without it, even if one is rich, he can end up broke.
-He cited some examples of some of the professional athletes and celebrities who made poor financial decisions and were in a financial distress.
+He continues to emphasize on the importance of financial literacy because without it, even if one is rich, he can end up broke.
+He cited some examples of some of the professional athletes and celebrities who made poor financial decisions and were in financial distress.

-Rule 1: You must know the difference between an asset and a liability and always focus towards buying assets.
-This is the mantra to become rich..
+Mantra to become rich: You must know the difference between an asset and a liability and always focus towards buying assets.

 Rich people acquire assets, whereas the poor and the middle-class people are busy acquiring liabilities that they think are assets.